TimvanScherpenzeel/profiling-research/README.md

 - Verify that the vertex count on your models in reasonable for real-time usage.
 - Avoid using too many vertices (use LOD meshes).
 - Verify your LOD is setup with aggressive transition ranges.
 A LOD should use vertex count by at least 2x.
-To optimize this, check the wireframe, solid colors indicate a problem.
+To optimise this, check the wireframe, solid colors indicate a problem.
 - Avoid using complex world position offsets (morph targets, vertex displacement using textures with poor mip-mapping)
 - Avoid tessellation if possible (if necessary be sure to limit the tessellation factor to a reasonable amount).
 Pretesselated meshes are usually faster.
 - Very large meshes can be split up into multiple parts for better view culling.